TheMariday/marimapper/README.md

 This is a selection of tools to map LEDs into 2D and 3D space using only your webcam!

-This works best in a dim environment so please make sure your camera isn't pointing at any other light sources!
-(Test in Step 1)
+> [!TIP]

-All scripts can be run with the `--help` argument to list optional parameters such as resolution, exposure and latency.
+> All scripts can be run with the `--help` argument to list optional parameters such as resolution, exposure and latency.

 ## Step 0: Install requirements